cristhosebyrasp/Intro_to_Django/spet1.md

 # Front-End Development

-The front-end is built using a combination of technologies such as Hypertext Markup Language (HTML), JavaScript and Cascading Style Sheets (CSS).
+The front-end is built using a combination of technologies such as Hypertext Markup Language (HTML), JavaScript, Cascading Style Sheets (CSS), JQuery, and Bootstrap.

 Front-end developers design and construct the user experience elements on the web page or app including buttons, menus, pages, links, graphics and more.